kwur/new-kwur-site/_posts/2008-12-07-the-saturday-evening-post-up-12608.md

   </p>

   <p>
-    Sample: Isn&#8217;t it hard to hold down a job and tour?
+    Sample: Isn’t it hard to hold down a job and tour?
   </p>

   <p>
-    Jeff: Every time I quit a job, I would say, &#8220;My mom fell down the stairs.
+    Jeff: Every time I quit a job, I would say, “My mom fell down the stairs.
 I have to go.
-Sorry.&#8221; And then come back in two weeks and say, &#8220;She&#8217;s better,&#8221; and get my job back&#8230; my mom got really mad and tired of it.
+Sorry.”
+And then come back in two weeks and say, “She’s better,” and get my job back… my mom got really mad and tired of it.
   </p>

   <p>
-    Scott: That&#8217;s bad karma.
+    Scott: That’s bad karma.
   </p>

   <p>